santanupattanayak/aims/_posts/2021-03-08-blog-post-title-from-file-name.md

    $`g`$ is a non linear activation function that produces the output.
 Can be a softmax of proabilities over vocabulary words or number of classes for some classifiction tasks.

    We have skipped the bias terms to keep the formulation simple.

+## Inductive Bias

+Every model comes with assumptions about the data — this is called its inductive bias.
+RNNs assume:
+1. Temporal causality: Future states depend on the past (not vice versa).

+2.Parameter sharing across time: The same set of weights is applied at each time step, which implies time invariance and reduces the number of parameters.

+3. Sequential dependence: Outputs are generated one step at a time, making RNNs ideal for tasks like text generation or speech recognition.
+This bias makes RNNs efficient for sequence modeling but also introduces challenges like vanishing gradients when learning long-term dependencies which we will discuss in detail.

 ## Understanding Vanishing Gradient in RNN